Patrick J. Duffy, III

 - Obtaining the agreement of a public agency in a mediation to forego all liquidated damages and, instead, pay the contractor its costs for the delays to the completion of a major hospital project.

 The quality of Mr. Duffy’s work is reflected in the fact that he has been “AV” rated by Martindale-Hubbell Law Directory for over 25 years.
 Mr. Duffy has been consistently selected as one of Southern California’s “Super Lawyers”, and has been selected as one of “The Best Lawyer’s in America since 2010”.
+Mr. Duffy was recently recognized by his peers as the Best Lawyer for Construction Litigation for 2018 by Best Lawyers, and in 2018 was also awarded one of only 14 prestigious annual Robert Flaig awards by the real Property Section of the Los Angeles County Bar Association for a lifetime of ethical effective legal service and for being a positive force in construction law practice.
 His professional affiliations include the Los Angeles and California Bar Associations and the Public Contracts and Disputes Resolution Sections of the American Bar Association.
 Mr. Duffy is an active member of The Beavers, a group of major civil works and industrial contractors in the Western United States organized to promote mutual, cultural and charitable interests.
 He is a member of the executive committee of the Friendly Sons of St. Patrick.
 Mr. Duffy is also a member of the Los Caballeros horseback riding club, an exclusive group formed by Phil Wrigley.
 The group is permitted to ride on Catalina Island and is dedicated to the ecological preservation of the Island.

 Mr. Duffy graduated with a B.A. from Loyola Marymount University in 1966 and received a J.D. from Loyola Law School in 1969.